 At its heart, Décorum is a pretty straight-forward logic puzzle.
 There are a small number of ways to arrange the internal pieces that meet all the requirements listed on both player's rule sheets simultaneously.
 The twist of Décorum is that it's also a hidden information game.
 No player has all of the rules.
 Instead, they both have their own set.
 While playing, the players will have to watch their partner's moves just as carefully as they're planning their own.
-Even more crucially, they'll have to communicate why they're making the moves they're making--using the very limited means we've provided them.
+Even more crucially, they'll have to communicate how those moves make them feel --using the very limited means we've provided them.

 Décorum might be about solving a puzzle, but it's really a game about communication and compromise.
 The real challenge isn't just solving the problem with the limited information you and your players have; it's dealing with the frustrations that will inevitably occur when your partner does something that messes up your plan.
 In order to be successful in Décorum, there will come a point where both players will have to let go of their initial strategy for how they were going to finish the board, and start paying attention to what their partner is doing instead.
 By introducing and providing an incentive to resolve conflict, Décorum mechanically encourages (or even requires) a positive form of compromise.